JadenSal/JadenSal/README.md

 ## Objective

-My journey in Information Technology has led me to develop a passion for cybersecurity, and I am now eager to transition into a new role in this field, specifically aiming to join the GRC Team.
+My journey in Information Technology has sparked a strong passion for cybersecurity, and I am now excited to take the next step by transitioning into a role within the GRC (Governance, Risk, and Compliance) team.

 ## Skills